 For those organisations in the cultural sector who are not NPOs, the Arts Council England made £50 million available.
 In addition, the Arts Council England made £20 million available to individuals working in the cultural sector, including artists, creative practitioners and freelancers.

 Applications for this funding have now closed.
-More information on other funding can be found here on the Arts Council England website.
+More information can be found here on the Arts Council England website.

 Creative Scotland Funding